jdaigle/jdaigle.github.io/_posts/2017-03-13-improved-async-aspnet-mvc-part-2.md

 * You can create an implementation of `IAsyncActionInvokerFactory` or `IActionInvokerFactory` and register with your DI container.
 * You can directly register an `IAsyncActionInvoker` or `IActionInvoker` with your DI container.
 * You can simply assign the `ActionInvoker` property on `Controller` in a constructor.

+## Next Time

+Next time I hope to start planning out the API for new async filters.